JacobMcAuley/foundry-patrol/README.md

+# IMPORTANT NOTE

+As of January, a new version of Foundry Patrol is being developed.
+This version of the module has not been maintained for a while now for a myriad of reasons (cough 2020 cough).
+I've learned a lot since I first made this, and I hope to put that knowledge to good use in my future version.

+If you choose to download the module anyway, you do so at your own risk.

 # Foundry Token Patrol

 This module allows GMs (and optionally players) to set patrol points for their tokens, making the tokens move between the set points without input.
 Foundry Patrol offers a wide variety of features!
 I highly recommend watching the linked video below for a demonstration.
 The video is long, but you're welcome to skip through it or watch it at max speed!